mhwong2007/pca_c/README.md

 # PCA C
-PCA using C from scratch
+Principle Component Analysis using C from scratch

 This program used GNU Scientific Library gsl 2.3.0.2779